Technigo/project-business-site/README.md

 # Business Site

-Project was to create a business one pager website that should contain an image or video header, a signup form, and an accordion.
+I've create a business one pager website containing a video header, signup form, and an accordion.
 The focus was to practice image backgrounds, HTML forms, and how to modify the DOM with JavaScript.

-## The problem

-Styling and layout inside of the forms.

 ## View it live